juninhopo/lib-markdown/README.md

-# Health Check links in markdown format
+# :hospital: Health Check links in markdown format :hospital:
 - This script extracts the links from in markdown file and tests each link by the response code.